+which now acts in the phase space $(\bar{q},\bar{p})$ equipped with the symplectic form $\omega=\ud\bar{q}\ud\bar{p}$.
+The physical meaning of the canonical pairs $({q},{p})$ and $(\bar{q},\bar{p})$ is different.
+In order to compare the two semiclassical Hamiltonians we need to apply the coordinate relation (\ref{particleswitch}).
+We find that

+which shows that the semiclassical correction responsible for the resolution of singularity depends explicitly on the employed delay function:

+We cannot compare the dynamics by solving the equations of motion generated by both the Hamiltonian (\ref{h}) and (\ref{newht}) in the phase space $(q,p)$, because to each of the Hamiltonians there is associated another symplectic form.
+Nevertheless, the Hamiltonians are conserved along the motion.
+Therefore, we can compare the contour plots of (\ref{h}) and (\ref{newht}) in $(q,p)$.

-The application of the coordinate relation (\ref{rel}) to the semiclassical Hamiltonian (\ref{ht}) does not conserve the form of the contact form like in the classical case showed in (\ref{h-j2}) and thus we cannot apply the Poisson structure $\{q,p\}=1$ to (\ref{newht}) to determine the motion implied by (\ref{ht}).
-Instead, we invoke the conservation of the Hamiltonian to conclude that the semiclassical curves must be contained within the contours $\check{H}_{\tilde{t}}=const$, which now depend on the repulsive term, which involves the delay function: To understand the apparent dependence of the semiclassical correction on the clock employed in quantization (and in deriving the subsequent semiclassical description) it is enough to notice that the pseudo-canonical map preserves the physical trajectories of the {\it classical} motion shown in fig. (\ref{pseudo}).
-It cannot at the same time preserve the trajectories of the {\it semiclassical} motion and this is why the semiclassical correction is not preserved under this transformation.
-It is clear then that the obtained discrepancies {\it must appear universally} in any quantization of any gravitational system as long as there are some corrections to the classical dynamics.
+To explain the apparent dependence of the semiclassical correction (\ref{VD}) on the internal clock employed in quantisation (and in derivation of the subsequent semiclassical description) it is sufficient to recall that pseudocanonical transformations preserve the physical trajectories of the {\it classical} motion given by the classical Hamilton equations (\ref{hamFRW}) or (\ref{hamFRWn}).
+They cannot at the same time preserve the trajectories of the {\it semiclassical} motion and this is why the semiclassical correction is not preserved under these transformations.
+It is clear that the obtained discrepancies {\it must appear universally} in any quantisation of any gravitational model as long as there are some corrections to the classical motion.